imhotepio/k9salpha/docs/_topics/aliases.markdown

 # Aliases

-In K9s𝞪 you can define your very own command aliases (short-names) to access your resources.
-In your `$HOME/.k9s-alpha` define a file called `alias.yml`.
-A K9s𝞪 alias is defined via a pairs of the form alias-name:GVR.
-A GVR (Group/Version/Resource) represents a fully qualified Kubernetes resource identifier using the plural name form of a resource ie group/version/resource name.
+In K9s𝞪 you can define your very own command aliases (short-names) to access your favorite Kubernetes resources.
+Custom aliases reside in a file called `$HOME/.k9s-alpha/alias.yml`.
+A K9s𝞪 alias is defined via a pair alias-name:GVR.
+A GVR (Group/Version/Resource) represents a fully qualified Kubernetes resource identifier using the plural form of a resource name.

 <br/>